ecadlabs/ansible-role-tezos-node/README.md

 This Ansible Role aims to make deploying a Tezos node fast and easy for Ansible users.

-The role is heavily parameterised, allowing users to deploy nodes for different Tezos networks (mainnet/carthagenet/labnet/etc..) and various economic protocols to support block transitions.
+The role is heavily parameterized, allowing users to deploy nodes for different Tezos networks (mainnet/carthagenet/labnet/etc..) and various economic protocols to support block transitions.

 Two bootstrap strategies are supported, namely syncing from genesis or importing a snapshot for fast bootstrapping.